idamariasofie/mildew-detection/README.md

 ## Main Data Analysis and Machine Learning Libraries

-__Main Data analysis libraries used__:

-- Numpy
+- Numpy:
-	- For performing calculations on large amounts of data efficiently, mainly pixel data in this case
+- For efficient calculations on large datasets, particularly pixel data.
-	- Normalizing pixel data
+- Normalizing pixel data.
-	- Calculating means and standard deviations
+- Calculating means and standard deviations.
-	- Base for other data analysis and ML libraries
+- Serving as a foundation for other data analysis and machine learning libraries.

-- Pandas
+- Pandas:
-	- Mainly for pandas DataFrame's for easy management of large data (sampling, shuffling, concatenation etc.)
+- Utilized mainly for managing data with pandas DataFrames.

-- Matplotlib & Seaborn
+- Matplotlib & Seaborn:
-	- For plotting and visualization of data
-	- Showing images from pixel data
+- Used for data visualization, including plotting and displaying images from pixel data.
-	- Metric plots & Histograms
+- Generating metric plots and histograms.

-__Main Machine Learning libraries used:__
+- Main Machine Learning libraries used:

-- TensorFlow & Keras
+- TensorFlow & Keras:
-	- Image augmentation
-	- Model loading
-	- Defining model architecture
-	- Training model
-	- One-hot encoding
-	- tensorflow.data.Datset API
+- Employed for image augmentation, model loading, defining architecture, and training models.

-- Scikit Learn
+- Scikit Learn:
-	- Hyperparameter optimization using GridSearchCV
+- Utilized for hyperparameter optimization through GridSearchCV.

-	- Generating confusion matrixes & classification reports
-- OpenCV
-	- Reading images pixel data as NumPy arrays
-	- Resizing images
+- OpenCV:
+- Used for image resizing.

-- Scikeras
+- Scikeras:
-	- For performing GridSearchCV on Keras models which is not compatible by default with scikit-learn.
-(KerasClassifier)
+- Enabled GridSearchCV functionality on Keras models, addressing compatibility issues with scikit-learn.

 ## Run locally